bridging-the-gap/bridging-the-gap.github.io/index.md

 * [Leilani Reich](https://leilani-reich.github.io/)
 * [Bryan Yagi](https://bryanyagi.github.io/).

+## User Guide

 ### Company Homepage

 <img src="doc/company account homepage.PNG">

+The company homepage allows companies to create a company profile on this site.
+They are able to leave a short description of their company, where they are located, what industries they are interested in and an email by which they can be contacted.
+From here, companies are also able to create job listings; the job title, the location of this job, it's salary range, the type of job (part-time, full-time, internship), how many opennings and a short description of the job's responsibilities.

 ### Company Profile Page

 <img src="doc/Company account profile.PNG">

+The company profile page will display all of the company's details and the jobs that are available for said company.
+The company can also choose to add a background picture to customize their page.